 A realtor knows how to get a home ready for potential buyers and how to impress them.
 Their experience selling homes allows them to easily identify issues that need to be addressed.

 Marketing a property is more than just posting about it online.
-There are other crucial aspects involved, such as taking quality real estate photos, creating video or virtual tours, and hosting open houses.
+There are other crucial aspects involved, such as taking quality real estate photos, creating a video or virtual tours, and hosting open houses.
 A realtor does all the heavy lifting for you.
 They have a long list of marketing strategies that will reach as many potential buyers as possible and increase interest.

 Your realtor may also have a go-to team to work with when it comes to staging and photographing your home.
 This saves you the trouble of having to look for third-party vendors.

 Negotiation skills are crucial to every real estate transaction.
-Since real estate agents play a huge role in creating a mutually beneficial deal between the buyer and the seller, they must be patient, open-minded, and be good communicators.
+Since real estate agents play a huge role in creating a mutually beneficial deal between the buyer and the seller, they must be patient, open-minded, and good communicators.
 Real estate agents must also have a number of solid negotiation strategies for every situation.

 The skills to negotiate successfully don’t come overnight.
 Realtors have good negotiation skills due to their training, and of course, experience.
 When you have a realtor by your side, you have someone who is representing you and your best interests.